re-message/json-web-token/README.md

 ### Tokens

-To create new token you can use class `RM\Standard\Jwt\Token\SignatureToken` class.
+To create new token you can use class `RM\Standard\Jwt\Signature\SignatureToken` class.
 Class constructor have 3 arguments: header claims, payload claims and signature.
 You should pass algorithm name with header claims.
 Other arguments and claims is optional.

 Example: